sysmedicine/phd2020/LabPrep/README.md

 We require around 25 Gb of empty space in harddrive and mininum 4 Gb RAM.
 Higher RAM is definitely better.

 1. Download Virtual Box: https://www.virtualbox.org/wiki/Downloads
-2. Download the pre-installed Ubuntu virtual machine
+2. Download the pre-installed Ubuntu virtual machine with GUI on [this link]()
 3. Click on the option "File" --> "Host-network manager" in the toolbar and click "Create" until you see a "vboxnet0" in the table.
 4. Import the virtual machine to Virtual Box
 5. When needed, use sysmedicine as both username and password to log in to the virtual machine.